-Addresses and operands are 32 bits outside 64-bit mode (IA32_EFER.LMA = $0 \mid \mid CS.L = 0$) and are 64 bits in 64-bit mode (IA32_EFER.LMA = 1 & CS.L = 1).
-The value of CS.D has no effect on address calculation.
+Addresses and operands are 32 bits outside 64-bit mode and are 64 bits in 64-bit mode.
+The value of CS.D does not affect operand size or address size.

 Table 2-1 shows the leaf encodings for PCONFIG.